r-c-f/waynergy/README.md

 Due to the annoying nature of the synergy protocol and an unwillingess to work too much with xkbcommon, we support intrinsic masks for a given set of keys.
-One scancode per line in the following files:
+One scancode per line in the following files in the `intrinsic_mask` folder:

 * `alt`
 * `control`